SoftUni-Internal/interactive-content/EN/07-Unit-Testing/02-Unit-Testing-Best-Practices.md

 For example:

-When we use `assertTrue()` method here, we can less descriptive output:
+When we use `assertTrue()` method here, we can see less descriptive output:

 ``` java
 Assert.assertTrue(account.getBalance() == 50);